Love Island (album)

 Love Island is a studio album by Brazilian keyboardist Eumir Deodato, released in 1978 on Warner Bros.
 Records.
 The album reached No. 9 on the Billboard Jazz Albums chart, but just No. 100 on the Canadian charts.
 "Whistle Bump" shared No. 1 on the Canadian 'Dance/Urban' charts, June 17, 1978.

+Critical reception

+Ernie Santosuosso noted "Love Island" and "Tahiti Hut" as the best tracks lauding "George Benson's tumbling-noted guitar cameo" and the"intriguing bass figures played by Pops Popwell" as "frilled by Deodato's vocalanger (voice) effects" on "Love Island", the title track, and "Deodato's subdued vocalise" and "simple melodic statement by trombonists Sam Burtis and Wayne Andre" on "Tahiti Hut", the latter, calling the others "a rather anonymous lot".